Definition.

 Remarks.

-The case needs another normalization.
+needs another normalization.
 In that case we have the

 Chebyshev polynomials of the first kind described in the next subsection.